 You should know, drawing a portrait it’s not just about getting the proportions of the face of the subject right but, believe me, that alone helps a lot.
-That’s why we’ll focus in this tutorial on capturing the essential proportions or elements of the face that will, at least deliver resemblance to the subject.
+That’s why we’ll focus in this tutorial on capturing the essential proportions or elements of the face that will, at least deliver a resemblance to the subject.
 That’s the easy part, believe me.
 More difficult is capturing the soul of your subject, but we’ll leave this argument to another tutorial.

 Let’s get our hands dirty with portrait drawing now!
 I have chosen an old picture of Sean Connery as a subject, definitely one of my favorite actors.
-The reason is, he has an interesting expression here, the face is at a nice angle and it’s in black and white so we can concentrate on forms and not being distracted by colors.
+The reason is, he has an interesting expression here, the face is at a nice angle and it’s in black and white so we can concentrate on forms and not be distracted by colors.

 This is how the picture looks.

 What we are going to do now is to trace a few lines on the picture to define with precision the salient landmarks of the face in order to subsequently be able to reproduce them at the size we want.